 In portfolio construction, you have a universe of assets.
 Each has an expected return and a variance.
 You want to find the portfolio weights - how much to allocate to each asset - that minimise variance for a given expected return target.
 Solving for many return targets traces the efficient frontier: the Pareto-optimal set of (return, risk) portfolios.
 The frontier tells you, quantitatively, what trade-off you are making at every point.

 In rate optimisation, you have a portfolio of policies.
 Each has a technical premium, a current premium, and a renewal probability that responds to price changes.
-The decision variables are multiplicative adjustments to rating factor relativities: you are deciding how much to shift each factor.
-The objective is minimum dislocation - keep the factor adjustments as close to 1.0 as possible, while meeting the LR and volume constraints.
+The decision variables are per-policy price multipliers: you are deciding how much to shift each policy’s premium.
+The objective is maximum profit subject to constraints on loss ratio, volume retention, and regulatory compliance.

 Solving for many LR targets traces the efficient frontier of achievable (LR, volume) pairs.
 At each point on the frontier, you get shadow prices: the Lagrange multipliers that tell you the marginal cost of tightening each constraint.